Generic semaglutide has arrived in Canada

 October 30, 2025

-Dr. Reddy’s Laboratories received a Notice of Non-Compliance from Health Canada on its generic semaglutide submission, delaying its timeline by 8–12 months
+Dr. Reddy’s Laboratories received a Notice of Non-Compliance from Health Canada on its initial generic semaglutide submission (resolved — see April 28, 2026).

 December 22, 2025